Propaganda and the Third Reich

 Go to the United States Holocaust Memorial Museum’s online exhibit about propaganda.

-Explore the “Student Activity” section and look through the themes.
+Explore the different timeline sections and look through the themes.
 Choose one or more to explore with your students.
-Read through some of the subsections under these themes and click on the ‘Related Artifacts’ associated with that topic.
+Read through some of the subsections under these themes and click through the attached propaganda associated with it.

 Divide the students into groups of 3 – 4 students Provide each with a current print advertisement or political ad.
 They can focus on these questions to present and discuss: